Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 I make sure to use sun protection every day to reduce the formation of excess pigmentation in my skin.

 For the incredibly low price, this alpha arbutin serum from The Ordinary is a no-brainer if you struggle with hyperpigmentation and uneven skin tone.
-You won’t find another product like this on the market today at such an affordable price point.

 Related The Ordinary review posts: